OUR MISSION

 2020.

-As a result, the jail population has dropped by nearly half, and long-term changes in the incarceration of those who commit low-level offenses as well as resources for those upon release from jail have culminated in drastic and ongoing improvements in Oklahoma county’s justice system.
+Long-term changes in the incarceration of those who commit low-level offenses as well as resources for those upon release from jail have culminated in drastic and ongoing improvements in Oklahoma county’s justice system.

 2018.